IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 ## Do you have a UD Pocket with IGEL OS 12 from Disrupt?

+## Want to test out OS12 with App Portal without UMS12?

-Here are some steps to try out until 18 April GA
+Here are some steps to try out

 Steps to test out your UDPocket